 In 2020, Deschênes marked the centennial of its incorporation as a village on July 8, 1920.
 We are also celebrating the bicentennial of the first permanent settlement at the Deschênes rapids, a trading post established in 1821.

 Deschênes has had a rich history and remains a beautiful neighbourhood with a wonderful quality of life.

 But – we wanted to organise a few celebratory activities in 2020.
-The first is a project aimed at discovering the origins of our street names via posters at various points in the neighbourhood.
+The first was a project aimed at discovering the origins of our street names via posters at various points in the neighbourhood.
 See details here.